 In general, stations from each cruise within 250 km of 243 points worldwide were selected if there were data from several stations from at least a cruise in category 1 and at least, respectively a cruise from category 2.
-A few exceptions were crossovers in the Pacific sector of the Southern Ocean, where crossovers were selected from category 2 cruises and category 3-7 cruises or among category 3-7 cruises to expand coverage.
-Figure 5 shows an example of station locations at P03-P14 crossovers at 24.2°N and 179°named CR081E, where there were two category 1 cruises and two category 3-7 cruises.
+In the Pacific sector of the Southern Ocean, to cover the regions not covered by category 1 and 2 cruises, categories 3-7 were used to construct crossovers.
+As an example, Figure 5 shows the locations of the subset of P03 and P14 stations used for a crossover comparison for a crossover at 24.2°N and 179°E. This crossover is assigned the designation CR081E, and there were two category 1 cruises and two category 3-7 cruises.
 Supplementary Fig. S1 shows all station locations at the 243 crossovers.
 Figure 6 shows examples of vertical profiles of nitrate concentrations, phosphate concentrations, nitrate-to-phosphate concentration ratios, and silicate concentrations at crossover CR081.
 Figure 6 also shows climatological nutrient concentrations in the WGHC dataset and WOA05 dataset for comparison.
 There were two cruises conducted in 2005 and 2007, which were category 1 cruises, where RMs were used as working standards at all stations by the author.
 The results from those cruises were in good agreement with data collected within a 250-km radius, and the error bounds (i.e., uncertainties) overlapped completely.
 In contrast, concentrations from two cruises conducted in 1985 and 1993 were relatively scattered (Fig. 6).
-To estimate correction factors based on 30 key cruises, vertical integration between depths of 1000 meters and 2000 meters, 1500 meters and 2500 meters and 2000 meters and 3000 meters for nitrate, phosphate, silicate and oxygen were done at all stations within each of the 243 crossovers.
+To estimate correction factors based on the 30 key cruises, vertical integration between depths of 1000 meters and 2000 meters, 1500 meters and 2500 meters and 2000 meters and 3000 meters for nitrate, phosphate, silicate and oxygen were done at all stations within each of the 243 crossovers.
 This integration was done based on the Akima interpolation method (Akima, 1970).
 When the number of profiles of a cruise exceeded 3, the standard deviation of the integrated values was calculated as a metric of uncertainty of correction factor.
-Table 2 shows the valid number of profiles obtained by vertical integration from 1000 meters to 2000 meter depths, from 1500 meter to 2500 meter depths from 2000 meters to 3000 meter depths for nitrate, phosphate, silicate, and oxygen concentrations at the P03-P14 crossover stations at 24.2°N and 179°E. As expected from the vertical profiles at the crossovers, the integrated values in units of μmol m-2 for the two cruises in category 1 (e.g., 49MR0505 2 1 and 49MR0706_1) agreed to within two standard deviations for all four parameters.
+Table 2 shows the valid number of profiles obtained by vertical integration from 1000 meters to 2000 meter depths, from 1500 meter to 2500 meter depths from 2000 meters to 3000 meter depths for nitrate, phosphate, silicate, and oxygen concentrations at the P03-P14 crossover stations at two cruises in category 1 (e.g., 49MR0505_2_1 and 49MR0706_1) agreed to within two standard deviations for all four parameters.
 The standard deviations of two category 2 cruises in 1985 and 1993 were relatively large in general, and there were systematic differences that have already been identified in previous synthesis work.
 Because there was assurance of comparability of nutrient concentrations among the 30 key cruises, the author set the correction factor for theses cruises to 1.00.
 Because the measurement uncertainties during these cruises were less than 0.5% in general, the uncertainty of correction factors were assumed to be 0.00.